MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-notifications.md

 ## Receive notifications when the app is in the background

-You'll receive desktop notifications when the Customer Service workspace or Omnichannel for Customer Service app isn't in focus.
-The desktop notification helps ensure that you don't miss any conversation requests.
-Some scenarios where the app isn't in focus include:
+Agents can receive notification alerts on their desktop always or only when the Customer Service workspace or Omnichannel for Customer Service app is not in focus.
+These notifications help ensure that agents won't miss any conversation requests.
+Some scenarios where the app isn't in focus might include:

-- You've minimized the app.
+- The agent has minimized the app.
-- You're working in another browser window.
+- The agent is working in another browser window.
-- You're working on another tab of the browser.
+- The agent is working on another tab of the browser.

  > [!div class=mx-imgBorder]
  > ![Desktop notification.](media/desktop-notification.png "Desktop notification")